Dehaoq/CPSC8430/README.md

 Directly run the juypter notebook

-Dataset will be built automatically
+The dataset will be built automatically